Independent guide. Cost figures use 2026 EIA state-average residential rates. EV efficiency from EPA fueleconomy.gov.Verified June 2026

 Level 1 charging uses a standard 120V household outlet.
 The adapter ships with every new EV (sometimes called a "trickle charger" or "occasional use cable").
 Level 1 delivers about 1.4 kW at 12 amps, which adds 4 to 5 miles of range per hour.
 For a household with a single short commute (under 30 miles per day), Level 1 is genuinely sufficient: 8 hours of overnight charging adds 35 to 40 miles of range, comfortably more than the daily commute.
 The trade-off: any longer drive on a given day will not be replenished overnight, so the car gradually loses range across a busy week.

 Level 2 charging uses a 240V circuit (the same voltage as an electric dryer or oven).
 The charging station is permanently installed by an electrician; current ranges from 16 amps (3.8 kW, about 12 miles per hour) to 48 amps (11.5 kW, about 38 miles per hour).
 The 32 amp / 7.7 kW configuration is the most common: it works on a standard 40 amp circuit, costs less to install than higher-amp configurations, and adds 25 to 28 miles per hour, comfortably enough to replenish even long drive days overnight.
-Installation total runs $1,200 to $2,500 depending on panel distance and capacity; the federal Inflation Reduction Act offers a 30 percent tax credit (Form 8911) for installs in eligible census tracts.
+Installation total runs $1,200 to $2,500 depending on panel distance and capacity.
+The federal 30 percent charger tax credit (Section 30C, Form 8911) for installs in eligible census tracts expired for property placed in service after 30 June 2026, so it no longer applies to a new install; state and utility rebates may still be available.

 TOU off-peak strategy